 For miniature painters who want to share their work, or gamers that want to record their battle reports, capturing sharp and clear images is pretty important.
+The best way to take miniature photos is to keep your entire model sharp.
+You can also use a technique called “Focus-Stacking” to help you post-process your images to create awesome photographs of your models.

 Today’s camera technology in smart phones, DSLRs, or mirrorless compact cameras, has made it possible for anyone to take a picture at a moment’s notice.